st125052/a4-nlp-masked-language-model-st125052/README.md

 You can access the website [here](https://aitmltask.online).

 # Limitations
-Note that currently, the solution supports slightly accurate translation on the given input.
-The model may generate gibberish for certain inputs and is a known limitation.
+Note that currently the model is hosted on an ephemeral Colab VM, which disconnects upon inactivity.
+In a production scenario, this can be mitigated by using the HuggingFace Inference API or a VM that has built in Nvidia GPU support.
+Also, the model predicts incorrect outputs for many pairs of premise and hypothesis, which can be attributed to the fact that the model was trained on a very small portion of the actual dataset.

 # How to Run the Masked Language Model Docker Container Locally